 Verify the Default Condition

 The first step upon receiving a CP523 notice is to verify the default condition.
 Gather your payment history and any correspondence from the IRS related to your installment agreement.
-Review the details outlined in the CP523 notice against your collected payment records to ensure accuracy.
+Review the details outlined in the CP523 letter against your collected payment records, and note the due date or termination date shown on it to ensure accuracy.
 Take note of any mismatches between your records and the IRS communications in the notice.

-If you find any inconsistencies or believe there is a mistake, be prepared to contact the IRS to clarify or correct these issues.
+If you find any inconsistencies or believe there is a mistake, be prepared to contact the IRS to clarify or correct these issues, especially if you disagree with the default status or believe the account was placed in termination status by mistake.
 Or have your CPA contact the IRS for you.
 Verifying the default condition is essential to ensure that you address the correct issues and prevent unnecessary termination of your agreement.

 Correct the Default

-You must act within the 30-day window provided by the CP523 notice to correct the default.
-This typically involves making the payment due, including any penalties and interest, as soon as possible.
+You must act before the deadline within the 30-day window provided by the CP523 notice and pay the past due balance or other payment due to correct the default.
+This typically involves paying the unpaid balance, including any penalties and interest, or addressing any remaining balance tied to the notice as soon as possible.
 If you missed a monthly payment, pay the missed amount promptly to continue your installment agreement.

 Failure to cure the default within the given timeframe can lead to the termination of your installment agreement and further penalties.
 Addressing the default condition quickly is crucial to maintaining your agreement and avoiding severe consequences.

-Termination of your installment agreement means that you will have to start from the beginning to get a new installment agreement.
+If you defaulted on your installment agreement and do not cure it in time, the IRS can terminate it and require you to start over to get a new installment agreement.
 This will take significant time and may cost you additional professional fees.

 Contact the IRS

-Contacting the IRS is a critical step in addressing a CP523 notice.
-You or your CPA should confirm that your payment was received and your account is up to date.
+Contacting the IRS is a critical step in addressing a CP523 notice, and you or your CPA should call the toll free number or the number provided on the notice to confirm that your payment was received and your account is up to date.
 Discuss your situation with the IRS to explore possible solutions if you cannot make your payment.
+The irs considers changes in your financial situation and income when evaluating payment options.
 Use evidence such as a bank statement to prove your payment and send this proof via certified mail if needed.

 You or your CPA should contact the IRS immediately to resolve any discrepancies if you believe there is a mistake regarding the default condition.
 Taking these steps ensures that you are actively addressing the issues and can help prevent the termination of your installment agreement.